stevana/quickcheck-state-machine/README.md

 └──────────────────────────────────────────────┘ │

 AnnotateC "Read" (PredicateC (1 :/= 2))

+However, some repetitions of this sequence of commands passed.
+Maybe there is a race condition?
 ```

 As we can see above, a mutable reference is first created, and then in